kumu/docs/guides/advanced-settings.md

 ```
 @settings {
- cluster: "selector" by "attribute" as "type";
+ cluster: "selector" by "field" as "type";
 }
 ```

 Both <code>selector</code> and <code>type</code> are optional, and multiple clusters can be added by separating them with a comma.
-If you just include an attribute name then clustering will behave identical to the existing cluster form.
+If you just include a field name then clustering will behave identical to the existing cluster form.

-The <code>selector</code> determines which elements to cluster, <code>attribute</code> determines what to cluster by, and <code>type</code> overrides the element type assigned to the new elements.
-By default we use the singular form of the attribute name as the type for both the elements and connections that are created.
+The <code>selector</code> determines which elements to cluster, <code>field</code> determines what to cluster by, and <code>type</code> overrides the element type assigned to the new elements.
+By default we use the singular form of the field name as the type for both the elements and connections that are created.

 ## Showcasing